 1. Detailed Project Description.
 The applicant proposes to dredge up to 500,000 cubic yards of lagoon bottom (sand) within the existing approved dredge limits of the outer basin of Agua Hedionda Lagoon and deposit it on three Carlsbad beach locations (North, Middle and South Beaches).
-The last maintenance dredging of the outer lagoon was completed in April 2003 and resulted in the removal of 336,857 cubic yards of sand (ref.
-CDP #6-01-80).
+The last maintenance dredging of the outer lagoon was completed in April 2005 and result in the removal of 348,151 cubic yards of sand being placed on adjacent beaches (ref.
+CDP #6-04-54).
+The subject dredging project is identical to this previously approved maintenance dredging project.

 The dredged material will be removed from the lagoon bottom within a pre-defined dredge limit area, as established by the previous ACOE permit (#200100328-SKB) to allow for protection of eelgrass resources.
 Consistent with the City of Carlsbad Special Use Permit (SUP) issued May 16, 2001, dredged material is proposed to be placed as follows: 30% on the beach north of the jetty to Oak Avenue and approximately 70% will be placed on Middle and South Beaches.
 The dredged slurry would be pumped through a floating 20-inch diameter pipeline.
 For delivery of dredged material to the north, the pipe would float on the lagoon under the Carlsbad Blvd.
 Bridge and would connect to above ground, temporary pipes that would be placed along the beach.
 For south disposal, the pipe would float on the outer lagoon and connect to existing underground pipes under Carlsbad Blvd.
 The pipes would be extended along the surface of Carlsbad State Beach to reach the south side of the Encina Power Plant discharge jetty.
 Temporary dikes and berms would be used to de-water the slurry.
-Bulldozers and frontend loaders would then be used to spread the sand on the beach.
+Bulldozers and front-end loaders would then be used to spread the sand on the beach.
 Equipment and material staging would occur on the north and west shore of the outer lagoon and along the beach.

 The outer Agua Hedionda Lagoon (66 acres) was originally dredged in 1954 as part of the construction for the Encina Power Station and has been subject to routine maintenance dredging since that time.
 The dredging is performed to remove sediment transported into the lagoon by tidal action through the existing jetty structure.
-According to the applicant, the average historical daily sand influx is calculated at 400+ cubic yards per day, but can range up to 800+ cubic yards per day based on background conditions and storm and wave energy.
-The proposed dredging will allow for the maintenance of the prism required to provide the Encina Power Station with an adequate volume of seawater for cooling purposes.
-The powerplant is located on the south shore of the outer basin of Agua Hedionda Lagoon, within a hundred yards of the Pacific Ocean.
+According to the applicant, the average historical sand influx is calculated at 400+ cubic yards per day, but can range up to 800+ cubic yards per day based on background conditions and storm and wave energy.
+The proposed dredging will allow for the maintenance of the tidal prism required to provide the Encina Power Station with an adequate volume of seawater for cooling purposes.
+The power plant is located on the south shore of the outer basin of Agua Hedionda Lagoon, within a hundred yards of the Pacific Ocean.
 Other existing uses within the outer lagoon include aquaculture farming and marine research (Hubbs Fish Hatchery).